LEE2020/Algorithms-code/README.md

-### references:  introduction to algorithm / algorithms design etc. i
+### references:  introduction to algorithm / algorithms design etc.

 * Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 * Graph Search, Shortest Paths, and Data Structures